equalitie/ouinet/README.md

-important parameters, so you may want to stop it and use the shell container to edit `client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and credentials `injector-credentials`, and cache IPNS `injector-ipns`, then restart the client.
+important parameters, so you may want to stop it and use the shell container to edit `client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and credentials `injector-credentials`, and cache index IPNS ID `injector-ipns`, then restart the client.

 [docker-compose.yml]: https://raw.githubusercontent.com/equalitie/ouinet/master/docker-compose.yml